Back to Blog

 8 min read

-• Addressing bugs and performance issues as they arise
+• Fixing bugs and performance issues as they show up

-• Patching security vulnerabilities: New security threats are discovered constantly, and your software needs updates to stay protected
+• Patching vulnerabilities: New threats are found constantly.
+Your software needs updates to stay protected

 Infrastructure and Hosting

-• Server maintenance: Keeping the computers that run your software updated and secure
+• Server maintenance: Keeping the machines that run your app patched and secure

-• Backup and recovery: Making sure your data is safe and can be restored if something goes wrong
+• Backups and recovery: So your data survives a failure and can actually be restored

-• Performance degrades over time: Your software gets slower and more frustrating to use
+• Performance drifts down: The app gets slower and more annoying to use

-• Small problems become big emergencies: A $500 fix today becomes a $5,000 emergency repair later
+• Small problems turn into emergencies: A $500 fix handled early becomes a $5,000 scramble once it takes the system down

 The General Rule: 15-25% of Development Cost